anicse37/API-JSON/readme.txt

 # API-JSON

-A simple CLI tool that fetches data from the ISRO API and displays structured results.
+A simple single-page web tool that fetches data from the ISRO API and displays structured results.

 ## Features
 - Fetches customer satellite data from ISRO's public API.